Rubber Expansion Joint Supplier

 We are a highly trusted Rubber Expansion Joint supplier in Perth, Western Australia.
 We supply Rubber Pipeline Expansion Joints nationally across Australia with free delivery*.
 We supply a large range of rubber expansion joints to all cities in Australia, Perth, Adelaide, Melbourne, Sydney, Brisbane, Darwin, Canberra and Hobart.

-Australia’s Leading Suppliers of Rubber Expansion Joints from Perth
+Australia’s Leading Suppliers of Rubber Expansion Joints in Perth, Western Australia.

 Facts about Rubber Expansion Joints:

 - Purposely built to safely expand and contract and absorb movement.

 - Commonly used in piping systems, ships, bridges, buildings.

 - Made from multiple layers of flexible rubber, with heat and corrosion resistant properties.

 - The shape of the convolution is designed to withstand working pressure from the inside.

 - Also known as a compensator and a flexible pump connector.

 - Sphere types are made by a mould and vulcanising, they have floating flanges which can be rotated.